niki4etoo/Tower-Defence-Experiment/README.md

 # Tower-Defence-Experiment

-### This respository is for educational and for training purposes.
+### This respository is for educational and training purposes.

 The main reason for creating this repository is to make very simple tower defence game with only one level for now.
-For this tower defence experiment I use SFML library for graphics and audio.
+For this tower defence experiment I use SFML and OpenGL library for graphics, audio, shaders, textures and others.
+Any advices for better tower defence game are very appreciated and welcomed.